sonatype-nexus-community/nancy/README.md

   go list -json -m all | nancy sleuth [flags] go list -json -m all | nancy iq [flags]

+  If using dep typical usage is as follows : nancy sleuth -p Gopkg.lock [flags] nancy iq -p Gopkg.lock [flags]

 Available Commands:
   config      Setup credentials to use when connecting to services help        Help about any command